cdapio/cdap/docs/developer-guide/source/examples/sparkPageRank.rst

 #.
 Once loaded, select the ``SparkPageRank`` Application from the list.
    On the Application's detail page, click the *Start* button on **both** the *Process* and *Query* lists.

+To deploy and start the Application from the command-line:

+#.
+To deploy the App JAR file, run ``$ ./bin/app-manager.sh --action deploy`` or drag and drop the
+   Application .JAR file (``target/SparkPageRank-<version>.jar`` onto your browser window.
+   (Currently, the *Load App* button does not work under Windows.)
+#.
+To start the App, run `` ./bin/app-manager.sh --action start``

 On Windows:

 #.
 To deploy the App JAR file, run ``~SDK> bin\app-manager.bat deploy`` or drag and drop the